mikecser1836/mycode/README.md

 # mycode
 Tracking my code by hit or miss

+#Want to know about about how to version control projects with git

 # mycode (Project Title)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?